 Although Edison's materials were used to build New York's Yankee Stadium in 1922, his company was considered a failure: his prefabricated houses, up to 12 meters high, had very high production costs.
 Just 3 years later, therefore, the talented inventor decidedly turned to steel as the material of the future.

 Here is an extract of his predictions.

-SECOND - Cinema cameras will be so perfected that not only the characters will move naturally, but they will hear each other speak, and all the effects and props will be faithfully reproduced.
+SECOND - Cinema cameras will be so perfected that not only will the characters move naturally, but they will hear each other speak, and all effects and props will be faithfully reproduced.
 It won't look like a real stage, of course, but it will come very close, and for only 5 cents per show.
 The masses will enjoy the moral enrichment of a great show, and the sordid pastime of saloons will be canceled.

 THIRD - In 15 or 20 years - depending on the country's economy - the locomotive as a means of transport will fall into disuse, and all our carriers will be powered by electricity.

 FOURTH - A new fertilizer with large percentages of nitrogen it will be spread on the market: it will be obtained from the air through electricity, and exploited to dramatically increase the fertility of the land.

 FIFTH - The water flows of our country will be managed by electricity and no longer mechanically: this will lead to a rationalization of resources and great advantages also in the industrial sector.

 SIXTH - A serial based naval transport system will have great success in the world: communications will also benefit, with faster mail that can reach any place in the world.